 Notes found in Ted Hughes’ loose leaf notebook in the British Library summarise the story of a Jewish Talmudist, Rabbah bar Hannah, who set down his life story of perilous adventures,etching them onto a rock.

 Kabbalah (Hebrew קַבָּלָה) literally mens “receiving/tradition”.
 It is an ancient series of spiritual teachings originating in the twelfth century BC, in the town of Safed in Palstine.

-Kabbalah (in Hebrew קַבָּלָה, literally “receiving/tradition”) is a school of thought that originated in Judaism.
-Kabbalah is a set of esoteric teachings meant to explain the relationship between the eternal, and mysterious, and the mortal and finite universe.
+Originally written in the ancient languge of Armaic, the Kabbalah is a set of esoteric teachings explaining the relationship between the eternal and the finite universe.
 Kabbalah seeks to define the nature of the universe and the human being, the nature and purpose of existence, and various other spiritual questions.
 It also presents methods to aid understanding of the concepts and thereby attain spiritual realisation.

 In the mystical union with the Divine Feminine, did Hughes see something of his life with Assia, which failed to achieve the fulfilment he sought?
 In such poems as ‘Lilith’ and Folktale, in fact throughout the whole Capriccio sequence, Hughes portrays Assia as a mythical being, part she-devil, part goddess.